-This year’s WordCamp Manila 2016 was held at the Microsoft Philippines, Inc. 8th Floor, 6750 Ayala Office Tower; Ayala Avenue; Makati City.
-The event was scheduled for 1 day – Saturday, December 10th from 8 AM to 5:30 PM.
-DevriX was one of the Gold sponsors for the event so my fee for the event was waived and I got catered lunches, a WordCamp t-shirt and swag.
+WordCamp Manila was held at Microsoft Philippines, Inc. 8th Floor, 6750 Ayala Office Tower; Ayala Avenue; Makati City.
+It was a one-day event – Saturday, December 10th from 8 AM to 5:30 PM – catered lunches, WordCamp t-shirts and swag.
+And of course, DevriX was there as one of this year’s Gold sponsors.

-The second session is from Tien Dat Hoang who shared about “Going Global with WordPress Multilingual”
+The second session was from Tien Dat Hoang who shared “Going Global with WordPress Multilingual”.

 For the third session, I listened to Paul De Paula of Panthen.io “Scaling WordPress for High Traffic Sites“.

 Then it was time for lunch.
-Participants gathered at the Dining Area for the catered lunch where there were a variety of choices even for vegetarians like myself and different drinks like coffee, tea and soda.
-Unfortunately, I wasn’t able to take photos of the dining area, food choices and the lunch pack that I had.
-After lunch I went around to check out the different sponsor booths/tables.
+Participants gathered at the Dining Area for the catered lunch where there were a variety of choices, even for vegetarians like myself, and different drinks like coffee, tea and soda.
+Unfortunately, I wasn’t able to take photos of the dining area, the food choices or the lunch that I had.
+After eating, I went around to check out the different sponsor booths/tables.

-The fourth session is from Eladio Abquina who shared about “Faster WordPress Workflows”, followed by the fifth session from Edison Go Tan who shared a presentation for “WordPress on Azure”.
+The fourth session was from Eladio Abquina who shared “Faster WordPress Workflows”, followed by the fifth session from Edison Go Tan who shared a presentation for “WordPress on Azure”.

-The sixth session was my favorite which is about “Firefox Developer Tools for WordPress Development” delivered by Bob Reyes.
-He shared the vision of Mozilla and what the company position stands for the internet society and the challenges it may face in the future, how the Mozilla Firefox pioneered the site element inspection tool, discontinuation of FireBug as stand-alone add-on and integrated into developers edition and lot more of tools that are helpful for web development.
+The sixth session was my favorite.
+It was about “Firefox Developer Tools for WordPress Development” by Bob Reyes.
+He shared the vision of Mozilla and what the company position is, its role in the internet community, and the challenges it faces in the future.
+He talked about how Mozilla Firefox pioneered the site’s element inspection tool, the discontinuation of FireBug as stand-alone add-on and its integration into the developers edition, as well as a lot more tools that were helpful for web development.

-The last part of the event was the Closing Remarks which was given by the event organizer.
+The last part of the event was the Closing Remarks which were given by the event organizer.

-Kudos to all the organizers and volunteers for doing a wonderful job planning and organizing this year’s event.
-I wasn’t able to attend the previous WordCamps but I really like this year’s event.
+Kudos to all the organizers and volunteers for doing a wonderful job planning and organizing the event.
+I wasn’t able to attend the previous WordCamps but I really enjoyed this one.
 The rooms were very nice and the building itself is very accessible with free parking.

 Before I forget, I’d also like to share with you the different swag (free stuff) that I got from the event.
 As a sponsor attendee I was able to get WordPress badges, stickers, t-shirts, bags and more.

-If you’re a WordPress user or developer or someone who’s interested in learning more about WordPress and its community, I recommend that you join the local WordCamp in your area.
-Aside from the useful information that I learned from the different sessions/talks, another thing that I got as a result of attending WordCamp Manila 2016 is the inspiration to continue and become a better part of the DevriX Company.
+If you’re a WordPress user or developer or someone who’s interested in learning more about WordPress and its community; I recommend that you join the local WordCamp in your area.
+Aside from the useful information that I learned from the different sessions/talks at WordCamp Manila 2016, I felt inspired to continue being part of the DevriX Company.
 I’ll try to apply the things I learned and be more consistent.
 I l had a wonderful time and I learned a lot from the speakers.
-I look forward to attending WordCamp Manila 2017.
+I really look forward to attending future WordCamps Manila.